Orckestra/orc-shared/README.md

 #### `makeActionTypes(name)`

 Creates an array of three action types, based on `name`.
 The action types will be `<name>_REQUEST`, dispatched at the start of the request, `<name>_SUCCESS`, dispatched at successful conclusion of the request, and `<name>_FAILURE`, which is dispatched in case of error.

+### View state

+Provides actions for setting partial or complete view state for named components (see also `reducers/view` and `hocs/withViewState` below).

 ## Components